gregorycrane/CrosbySchaeffer2.0/chaps/lesson16.md

 <pb n="50"/>

 <div type="textpart" subtype="para" n="89">
-<p>Reflexive Pronouns appear in the predicate and refer
-to the subject of the sentence or clause in which they stand.
+Reflexive Pronouns appear in the predicate and refer to the subject of the sentence or clause in which they stand.
 As such they are direct refleaives.
 Sometimes they appear in a dependent clause and refer to the subject of the main